Gum disease is common, with a likely 47.2% of American adults having some form.

 Strictly speaking, gum disease isn’t really contagious.
 However, the bacteria that cause gum problems can be spread from person to person.

-This can happen through kissing, drinking from the same cup or straw, sharing eating utensils, or any other activity that allows saliva between two people.
+This can happen through kissing, drinking from the same cup or straw, sharing eating utensils, or any other activity that shares saliva between two people.
 The bacteria can hitch a ride along with the saliva from the first person and be transferred to the second person.

 Is gum disease hereditary/genetic?